Clinics and Services

 Other Services at The Hoxton Surgery

-- Social Action for Health, for patients who need advice on benefits/need completing benefit forms.
+- Well Family Health, for patients who need advice on benefits/need completing benefit forms.
 On Friday afternoons.

 - Antenatal clinics.